About outofnowhere

 Parkinson’s Support Group of Tarrant County

-Exercise classes are held Monday, Wednesday, and Friday mornings at 10:30 AM in the basement, at Broadway Baptist Church, 305 W Broadway, Fort Worth, Texas, 76104.
-(Which is located in the Hospital District near downtown Fort Worth, Texas, view on Google Maps), The Caregivers Support Group meets on the 2nd and 4th Fridays of the month at the same time as the exercise class.
+Exercise classes are held on Tuesday and Friday mornings at 10:30 AM in Broadway Baptist Church, 305 W Broadway, Fort Worth, Texas, 76104.
+The Caregivers Support Group meets on the 2nd and 4th Fridays of the month at the same time as the exercise class.
 The Hurst-Euless-Bedford exercise class starts at 12:30 on the second Tuesday of the month, with an educational meeting at 1:30 followed by a sharing and caring session for the caregivers and those with Parkinson’s at the Bedford Public Library 2424 Forest Ridge Drive.

 Contact: info@psgtc.org